merumerutho/glitchGBA/README.md

 [Demo2](https://youtu.be/0SPNZVn2vGY)

 ## How does it work?
+**In normal mode:**
 Gets some tilesets into the video memory, then proceeds to display the 4 layered GBA backgrounds after applying random tileset displacement.
 The palette can also be altered.
 The layers can all be moved together or selected and moved independently to create a parallax scrolling effect.

+**In rotation mode:**
+Same thing but applied to only 2 layers which can however be rotated and zoommed.
+To rotate them independently, select layer with B+Up/Down and enable parallax mode.

 ## Commands
 - **D-Pad** : Change speedX/speedY of current layer (there is no indication of which layer is currently selected atm)